Argentina–Turkey relations: History and diplomatic incidents

-The relations between Turkey and Argentina goes back to the signing of the protocol of consular affairs between the Ottoman Empire and Argentina in 1910.
+The relations between Turkey and Argentina go back to the signing of the protocol of consular affairs between the Ottoman Empire and Argentina in 1910.

 Following the promulgation of the Republic of Turkey, Friendship Agreement was signed in Rome in 1926.

-In 1992, President of Argentina H.E.
-Carlos Menem visited Turkey and President of Turkey H.E.
-Süleyman Demirel, visited Argentina in 1995.
-In 1998, H.E. İsmail Cem was the first Foreign Minister of Turkey who visited Argentina.
+In 1992, President of Argentina Carlos Menem visited Turkey.
+President of Turkey Süleyman Demirel visited Argentina in 1995.
+In 1998, İsmail Cem was the first Foreign Minister of Turkey who visited Argentina.

 Economic links

 Turkey and Argentina have signed an Economic and Commercial Cooperation Agreement.
 The trade volume between the two countries was approximately US$455 million, with Turkey exporting US$161 million and importing US$294 million from Argentina by the end of 2019.

 Flights from Istanbul to Buenos Aires via São Paulo commenced in December 2013 and are taking place on a daily basis.

-In recent years, millions of dollars worth of Turkish TV series have been exported to Argentina.
+In recent years, millions of dollars' worth of Turkish TV series have been exported to Argentina.

 Nuclear cooperation

 On 3 May 1988, Argentina and Turkey signed a 15-year nuclear cooperation agreement, following Turkey's drive for nuclear fuel cycle independence.
 Argentina agreed to study the feasibility of building a 300 MWe PWR designed by Empresa Nuclear Argentina de Centrales.
 Other fuel cycle activities were also explored.

-In October 1990, Turkish companies Sezai Turkes-Fevzi Akkaya and TEK formed a joint engineering agreement with Argentine agencies Comision Nacional de Energia Atomica and Investigaciones Applicadas to develop two CAREM-25 nuclear reactors, one in each country, with construction to begin in 1991 in Argentina and in 1992 in Turkey.
+In October 1990, Turkish companies Sezai Turkes-Fevzi Akkaya and TEK formed a joint engineering agreement with Argentine agencies Comisión Nacional de Energía Atómica and Investigaciones Aplicadas to develop two CAREM-25 nuclear reactors, one in each country, with construction to begin in 1991 in Argentina and in 1992 in Turkey.
 Former Turkish Prime Minister Turgut Ozal and Argentine President Carlos Menem personally negotiated the deal.
 However, the arrangement was cancelled a year later due to international pressure because of proliferation concerns.